Primary biliary cholangitis

 PBC affects primarily women (approximately 90% of cases) and is diagnosed most commonly in the third to sixth decade of life.
 Its incidence is highest in the North American and European populations.

-Common laboratory findings include elevated alkaline phosphatase, hyperbilirubinemia, and positive antimitochondrial antibodies (AMA).
+Common laboratory findings include elevated alkaline phosphatase (ALP), hyperbilirubinemia, and positive antimitochondrial antibodies (AMA).
 Portal or portopulmonary hypertension may be present.
 In a variant form termed autoimmune cholangitis, patients have identical clinical and pathological features but are antinuclear antibody (ANA)-positive rather than AMA-positive.
 In severe cases, hepatocytes generate an atypical lipoprotein (lipoprotein X), which forms complexes with lipids leading to high total cholesterol, low-density lipoproteins (LDL), and triglycerides.

 K74.3 – Primary biliary cirrhosis

 Differential Diagnosis & Pitfalls

 - Cholestasis (including chronic total parenteral nutrition dependence)

 - Primary sclerosing cholangitis

 - Autoimmune hepatitis